NC family mourns loss of son to rare neuromuscular disorder - NewsBreak

 “He really lived his life to the fullest, considering all the obstacles he had to face,” Kathleen Forbis said.
 Her son Logan died on August 11 at the age of ten.

 FOX8 has followed Logan’s journey over the years .
 His mother said his disease never defined him, and never stopped him from living his life.
-He made the honor roll at school, took trips to the beach and went to ACC Tournament basketball games.
+He made the honor roll at school, took trips to the beach and went to ACC Tournament basketball games.‘Wanted to give back’: Charlotte Spider-Man finds purpose, years after traumatic event

 “He overcame every obstacle in his way,” Forbis said.
 That includes the expectations of his doctors.
-“When we received the diagnosis of x-linked myotubular myopathy, we were told that we might have a year with him.”20th memorial motorcycle ride for Jennifer Short
+“When we received the diagnosis of x-linked myotubular myopathy, we were told that we might have a year with him.”

 They had ten years with Logan.
 He used a wheelchair, a feeding tube and a ventilator, but Kathleen and Brian Forbis said that never dampened his bright smile or his sense of humor.